twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

 * Getters, like d2d_measuretext, require the queue to be flushed in order to retrieve the requested data, if your program relies on not flushing early, then getters should probably be avoided in your main loops.
 * putImageData references the provided pointer, so the given image data needs to stay on the stack or heap until flush is called so it doesn't get overwritten.
+* getLineDash initializes the returned array on the heap if the array has a size greater than 0.
+In this case, it must be freed to avoid memory leaks.

 ## Extra Notes
 The functions listed below are mostly just wrappers around the canvas 2D API which can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
 However, some items keep things stored on the JavaScript side such as d2d_createlineargradient which are referenced by a given id rather than the objects themselves.